Nexus-FN/ShittyForgeFork/README.md

 Most code is skidded from [here](https://github.com/ForgeFN/Forge)

+Features marked with + are added by me

 With following features:

-- Auto starting with defined amount of players
+- + Auto starting with defined amount of players
-- Auto restarting after round ends
+- + Auto restarting after round ends
 - Proper looting
 - Chest stars
 - Vending machine colors